Translated from Russian by Boris Dralyuk

 By the time Benya came home, the lanterns were going out in the courtyard and day was breaking.
 The guests had gone, and the musicians were dozing, their heads resting on the necks of their basses.
 Dvoyra alone wasn’t ready for sleep.
 She was nudging her timid husband toward the door of their wedding chamber with both hands and leering at him like a cat that holds a mouse in its mouth, probing the creature gently with its teeth.

-Excerpted from Of Sunshine and Bedbugs, Essential Stories by Isaac Babel available from Pushkin Press
+Translated by Boris Dralyuk, and excerpted from Of Sunshine and Bedbugs, Essential Stories by Isaac Babel available from Pushkin Press